VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 ### Query latency

-By default, Victoria Metrics does not give back the just-written samples immediately, it returns last results, written before duration from `search.latencyOffset` flag (default value - `30s`).
+By default, Victoria Metrics does not immediately return the recently written samples.
+Instead, it retrieves the last results written prior to the time specified by the `search.latencyOffset` flag, which has a default offset of 30 seconds.
 This is true for both `query` and `query_range` and may give the impression that data is written to the VM with a 30-second delay.

 But this flag avoids non-consistent results due to the fact that only part of the values are scraped in the last scrape interval.